plamascus/emerogue/Moka_Changelog.md

 # CHANGELOG

+28/10/2024
+- Optimized the difficulty reward code in the menu
+- Added an indicator for pokemon spawns left for the catching contest in the pause menu

 27/10/2024
 - Fixed the honey tree for good.
 Sorry.
 - Adjusted the saveblock2.
 Thank you kleenex
 - Ridemon that can swim shouldn't jump off the cliff or the bridge onto the land.
 Seems to be an unintended behavior because I don't notice this problem on other ridemons
+- Adjusted the full rest stop map a little.

 23/10/2024
 - Curses bonus included in the multiplier.
-Each unstackable Curse adds +0.2x, while each stackable Curse adds +0.1x at 1, +0.2x at 2, and +0.25x at 3 or more
+Each unstackable Curse adds +0.2x, while each stackable Curse adds +0.1x at 1, +0.2x at 2, and +0.3x at 3 or more

 22/10/2024
 - Custom settings for some of my features are added, in case you'd rather keep vanilla system.
 Currently includes the new difficulty reward system and ridemon control